 Is this the right class for me?

-Additionally, Basic Keelboat Level 1 may be a better option for students with mobility issues as the keelboat used in that class does not demand as much agility as the Sabot used in Basic Sailing.
+Additionally, Basic Keelboat Level 1 may be a better option for students with limited mobility as the keelboat used in that class does not demand as much agility as the Sabot used in Basic Sailing.
+Another option is to book a private lesson on one of our larger sailboats like the 14-foot RS Quest or 16-foot Hobie Getaway.

 If you have some sailing experience but have never taken a formal sailing class, we suggest starting with Basic Sailing or Basic Keelboat Level 1.
 Our experience has shown that people who learn to sail informally often have gaps in their knowledge that are best addressed by completing an entry-level class.